gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 - Having run `./icpStopStart stop`, you can  power down the Skytap environment safely using the `Power off` option.
 The shared storage can interfere with the normal "graceful shutdown" method.
 We are not aware of `Power off` causing any problems.
 - If you find that your components (eg ACE or MQ or ES or API Connect) are not starting properly, and you have 30+ minutes to spare, you can execute `./icpStopStart.sh stop` from the Master Node when signed on as `root`.
 When this script finishes, execute `./icpStopStart.sh start`.
 Note that it can take around 30 minutes for ICP and all the ICP4I components to start completely.

-You can access the Master Node and the Developer Image directly via the sessions provided from the Skytap UI.
+You can access the Master Node and the Developer Machine directly via the sessions provided from the Skytap UI.
 This is functional, but it is not intuitive to copy and paste into and out of Skytap, especially for the non X-Windows based environments.

-As well as using the sessions provided by the Skytap UI, you could also SSH into the Master Node and the Developer Image.
+As well as using the sessions provided by the Skytap UI, you could also SSH into the Master Node and the Developer Machine.
  - You can find  the addresses for SSH in your Skytap Environment window under `Networking` and `Published services`.
  -The Published Services set up for you will be for the SSH Port (22) under the `CIP Master` node.
 The published service will look something like `services-uscentral.skytap.com:10000`.
  - You can then SSH to the relevant image.